 what is now Albany, New York.

-- November 26, 1705 -- The Lutheran Mission to East India is founded through the persuasive persuasive efforts of a preacher in King Friedrich IV's court in Copenhagen
+- November 26, 1705 -- The Lutheran Mission to East India was founded through the persuasive efforts of a preacher in King Friedrich IV's court in Copenhagen

-- November 27, 1900 -- The first American Protestant missionaries arrive in Guam
+- November 27, 1900 -- The first American Protestant missionaries arrived in Guam

-- November 28, 1978 -- Independent Baptist missionary James Dearmore is ambushed in Rhodesia by about 50 terrorists.
+- November 28, 1978 -- Independent Baptist missionary James Dearmore was ambushed in Rhodesia by about 50 terrorists.
 Though suffering from multiple gunshot wounds, he

 - November 29, 1847 -- Missionary physician Marcus Whitman, his wife, and 12 others were killed by American Indians in Washington's Walla Walla valley.
 Whitman had recently returned from a 3,000-mile journey where he had convince the American Board of Commissioners for Foreign Missions not to close one of his three mission stations.Unfortunately, when he returned to Washington, he unfortunately (and unknowingly) brought with him the measles virus.
 Many died of the disease, some because Whitman gave them vaccinations.
 Accusing Whitman and other missionaries of black magic, the Indians put them to death.

-- November 30, 1846 -- Presbyterian missionary John Geddie and his family set sail for Polynesia.
+- November 30, 1846 -- Presbyterian missionary John Geddie and his family sailed for Polynesia.
 When Geddie died in 1872, his memorial tablet said simply: "When he landed in